Toyota Arena: Tenants

 In November 2007, it was announced that a new ECHL franchise would be playing at the arena starting in the 2008–09 season.
 The arena became home of the Ontario Reign, an affiliate of the Los Angeles Kings.
 The ECHL Reign played their home games at the arena each season from 2008 to 2015.

 In 2012, the arena was home to the Ontario Warriors of American Indoor Football but the team folded before the season ended.

-Since 2013, the arena has been home of the Ontario Fury of the Major Arena Soccer League.
+Since 2013, the arena has been home of the Empire Strykers of the Major Arena Soccer League.

 In 2008–09, the arena also hosted most home games of the Los Angeles D-Fenders.

 On January 29, 2015, the Los Angeles Kings announced that they would be moving their American Hockey League affiliate, the Manchester Monarchs, from Manchester, New Hampshire, to Ontario.
 The team retained the Ontario Reign nickname from its ECHL predecessor.
 The ECHL's Reign moved to Manchester, New Hampshire, and became the Monarchs.